Lambert W random variables and their applications in loss modelling: Fitting Lambert Random Variables to Insurance Data

-What is interesting in the case of Lambert $W$ exponential model, is the negative $\gamma$ estimate for the Danish log data, as this produces distribution with the upper bound $-\frac{1}{\gamma e \lambda}$, here evaluating to $7.82$.
-As the maximum value in data is around $5.57$, this model allows yet higher claim values as seen in the data.
-Also, this model suited the data well, as it ranked high according to BIC value (see Table \ref{tab:taani}, discussed later on).
-For the same data on the original scale, which was highly skewed, the fit was not good though and the $\gamma$ estimate $0.096$ could be considered unexpectedly low.
-The opposite holds for US indemnity data, as the $\gamma$ estimate $0.496$ would give an infinite skewness coefficient.
-At the same time, the fit with data according to BIC is good relative to other models (see Table \ref{tab:usa} and comments later).
-As the US indemnity data on the log scale is near normal, the Lambert $W$ exponential is not a really suitable model here.
-But the estimate $\hat\gamma=-0.321$ responds to skewness coefficient value $0.09$ ie this model is still able to pick up the symmetry of the data.
-From Lambert $W$ normal parameter estimates we can point out that for both data sets on the original scale, the $\gamma$ estimates are in the interval that produces monotone decreasing pdf.
-For US indemnity data on the log scale, the $\gamma$ estimate $-0.021$ produces a distribution very similar to normal and this is in agreement with what we saw in the histogram.
-For the Danish log data, the estimate for $\gamma$ is $0.373$ that is in the interval $(0, \sqrt{2} - 1)$ and corresponds to the pdf shape with some downward bend between the asymptote and maximum as in the left panel of Figure \ref{fig:WNorm-gamma0405}.
-As shown in the following analysis, the fit provided by Lambert $W$ transformed random variables is promising.
+From the estimates of the Lambert $W$ normal parameter, we can point out that the~$\gamma$ estimates are in the interval that produces monotone decreasing pdf for both datasets on the original scale.
+For~US indemnity data on the log scale, the~$\gamma$ estimate $-0.021$ produces a distribution very similar to normal{,} which is in agreement with the histogram.
+For~the Danish log data, the~estimate for $\gamma$ is $0.373$, {which} is in the interval $(0, \sqrt{2} - 1)$, which corresponds to the pdf shape with some downward bend between the asymptote and maximum, as in the left panel of Figure~\ref{fig:WNorm-gamma0405}.
+As~shown in the following analysis, the~fit provided by the Lambert $W$ transformed random variables is~promising.

-The results of model fitting are presented in Tables \ref{tab:usa} and \ref{tab:taani}.
-The distributions are sorted in ascending order by the number of parameters, but the two newly added Lambert $W$ distributions are kept at the top of the table.
-In every column, the first three results are marked: the best result is in bold, the second best is underlined, and the third best is underlined and in italics.
+The results of model fitting are presented in Tables~\ref{tab:usa} and \ref{tab:taani}.
+The~distributions are sorted in ascending order by the number of parameters, with~the two newly added Lambert $W$ distributions always shown at the top of the table.
+In~every column, the~first three results are marked: the best result is in bold, the~second-best is underlined, and~the third-best is underlined and in~italics.